 "The Canada Child Benefit has helped millions of middle-class Canadian families since its creation in 2016.
-Today's announcement means more money in the pockets of Canadians—up to $143 more than last year.
+Today's announcement means more money in the pockets of Canadians—up to $143 more per child than last year.
 Increasing the CCB once again demonstrates our government's commitment to ensuring that this tax-free benefit continues to help the middle class and the people working hard to join it."

 – The Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development